ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/method.rst

 the tool based on the usage in the activities of safety-critical product development that this tool replaces or simplifies.

-Through this analysis, the following potential error are identified:
+Through this analysis, the following potential errors are identified:

 * Potential errors with the possibility to detect and to mitigate them.
 * Potential errors without the possibility to detect or to mitigate them.